syte-ai/Android-SDK/README.md

 ## Syte Android SDK

-The Syte SDK allows you to build image detection, visual search and product recommendations into your company's applications, enabling you to personalize your app experience for your users.
+The Syte SDK allows you to build image detection, visual search, product recommendations and augmented search into your company's applications, enabling you to personalize your app experience for your users.
 This guide contains information about how to install and use the SDK for Android Apps.

 Note: This SDK requires Android API 21 or higher.